dylan-chong/towers-of-hanoi/REPORT.md

 The code was also inspected to make sure it is readable, understandable, and follows the requirements.

-# Task 5
+# Task 4

-NOTE: I ran this on a dual core, hyper-threaded CPU (i5-5257U) using the script `./run-benchmarks.sh`.
+I ran the benchmarking on a dual core, hyper-threaded CPU (i5-5257U) using the script `./run-benchmarks.sh`.
+WARNING: if you run the script and cancel it, you will have to deal with the zombie background processes manually. (`pgrep java |
+xargs kill -9` works nicely, however this code assumes that you have no important Java processes running.)

+The script runs the benchmarks for each hardcoded number of clients, and each hardcoded chunk size.
+At each iteration, the script instantiates a bunch of `Client`s as background jobs, runs `KeyManagerBenchmarker`, pipes the results into a file, then kills the clients.
+This takes a very long time, so I had to run this overnight.

+The `KeyManagerBenchmarker` calculates the key 30 times, as per the requirements.
+Each time, it runs `KeyManager`, which delegates work to the clients.
+The benchmark measures the time for each iteration, finds the average and standard deviation, and outputs these values.

 | Chunk Size   | Number Of Clients   | --- | Average Run Time (of 30 runs)   | Standard Deviation   |
 | ------------ | ------------------- | --- | ------------------------------- | -------------------- |